Nowembabazi/Weather-Api/README.md

 Below is a link to my github repo, https://github.com/Nowembabazi/Weather-Api

-🌤️ A detailed light and dark mode dashboard with a complete overview of live weather conditions in the specified city.
-Option to toggle weather data between Celsius and Fahrenheit units.
+🌤️ A detailed light dashboard with a complete overview of live weather conditions in the specified city.
+Option to toggle weather data between Fahrenheit units.
 Sidebar with random major cities weather.
 Built using the OpenWeather API.

 ## Light Mode
 <a href="https://github.com/Nowembabazi/Weather-Api" target="_blank"></a>